jessecastillo/coin_calculator/README.md

 Issue #001 - Decimal input by user creates loop

-If the user enters a decimal between 0.01 and 0.99, the program will perpetually echo back that value until the user kills the program.
+If the user enters a decimal between 0.01 and 0.99, the program will perpetually echo back the input request until the user kills the program.

 ---